sibeardev/webapp_telegram_fastapi/README.md

 ## Overview

-This project is a web application skeleton for building a Telegram bot using FastAPI and Python Telegram Bot.
-It includes integration with MongoDB as the database backend.
+This project is a full-stack web application skeleton for building a Telegram WebApp integrated with a FastAPI backend and MongoDB database.
+It includes a SvelteKit frontend that runs as a Telegram WebApp and interacts with the backend via REST API.

 ## Features

+#### Backend

-- **FastAPI Backend**: Utilizes FastAPI framework for building the web application backend.
+- **FastAPI Framework** – High-performance Python web framework.
-- **Python Telegram Bot**: Integrates Python Telegram Bot library for interacting with the Telegram API.
+- **Python Telegram Bot** – Integration with the Telegram Bot API.
-- **MongoDB Database**: Uses MongoDB as the database backend for storing bot data.
-- **Skeleton Structure**: Provides a basic structure to kickstart the development of a Telegram bot web application.
+- **MongoDB Database** – Stores user and session data.
+- **JWT Authentication** – Used for secure user authorization.
+- **Async Webhooks** – Supports webhook integration for Telegram.

+#### Frontend

+- **SvelteKit** – Modern reactive framework for building single-page apps.
+- **Telegram WebApp SDK (@twa-dev/sdk)** – Integration with Telegram’s native UI.
+- **Dynamic Theming** – Adapts automatically to Telegram’s light/dark theme.
+- **TailwindCSS** – Utility-first CSS framework for consistent UI.
+- **REST API Integration** – Communicates with FastAPI backend via /api/\* routes.

 ## Usage